Western Heights, Auckland

 Western Heights is a neighbourhood of Henderson, in West Auckland, New Zealand.
 Western Heights School and the nearby shops are the centre of the community.
 Western Heights is a "frontier suburb", separating suburban Auckland from lifestyle farming blocks, orchards and the Waitākere Ranges.

+Part of the area was called Summerland, from an export apple grown in local orchards in the mid-20th century.

 History

 In the 1920s, the area was sparsely populated.
 The Sturges Road area was home to orchards, primarily grown by immigrant families from Dalmatia.